Selenium WebDriver and starting Safari in a clean session state

 Beware!
 Google search for ‘safari in clean session state’ may throw you off into a completely different direction.
 Here are some of those solutions that won’t work.

-1. Pass clean_session state as true as an additional option when a new capybara driver is registered for Safari.
+as an additional option when a new capybara driver is registered for Safari.
 However, this will not work.
-Because, there’s a comment in selenium webdriver’s code pointing out the fact that it’s still outstanding.
+Because, there’s a comment in selenium webdriver’s code pointing out the fact that it’s still outstanding. -

 So, what’s the solution?